Self-stabilisation of cellular automata on tilings: Complexity of self-stabilisation

-\begin{proof}[Proof of Theorem~\ref{thm:hard-stabilisation}] Let $X\neq\varnothing$ be the SFT of the valid tilings of the tile set $\Theta$ in Proposition~\ref{prop:global-tiling-patching:NP-hard}.
+Let $X\neq\varnothing$ be the SFT of the valid tilings of the tile set $\Theta$ in Proposition~\ref{prop:global-tiling-patching:NP-hard}.
 Suppose there exists a CA $F$ that stabilises $X$ in time $\tau(n)=\bigo(n^k)$ for some $k\in\NN$.
 By Proposition~\ref{prop:serial-simulation}, this implies that there exists a Turing machine solving the global tiling patching problem associated to $\Theta$ and $\alpha(n)\isdef\beta(n)\isdef r\tau(n)$ (where $r$ is the neighbourhood radius of $F$) in polynomial time.
-Unless $\classP=\classNP$, this is a contradiction. \end{proof}
+Unless $\classP=\classNP$, this is a contradiction.\QED \eject

 \begin{remark} In principle, Proposition~\ref{prop:serial-simulation} may also lead to other hardness results.
-For instance, if we have a tile set for which solving the global tiling patching problem with a Turing machine (with two-dimensional tape) requires more than $\bigo(n^3)$ time steps, then it follows from Proposition~\ref{prop:serial-simulation} that there is no CA that stabilises the valid tilings of that tile set in linear time. \remarkqed \end{remark}
+For instance, if we have a tile set for which solving the global tiling patching problem with a Turing machine (with a two-dimensional tape) requires more than $\bigo(n^3)$ time steps, then it follows from Proposition~\ref{prop:serial-simulation} that there is no CA that stabilises the valid tilings of that tile set in linear time. \remarkqed \end{remark}